 Episode 12 opens with Sakura bringing in Valentine’s chocolates that sat in the back of her fridge after she was unable to give them to Nozaki five months earlier.
-She brings the chocolates to school to try to share them; however, after learning they were chocolates she couldn’t give on Valentine’s Day, they decline.
+She brings the chocolates to school to try to share them.
+However, after learning they were chocolates she couldn’t give on Valentine’s Day, the others decline.
 Later, Yu encourages Sakura to try to give the chocolates anyway.
 Just as Sakura gets the nerve to do it, Nozaki bumps into her and causes the chocolates to fall on the floor.
 A rather amusing scene happens here in regard to Nozaki and the chocolate.

 The main focus during the festival ends up being on Nozaki and Sakura.
 At one point during their time together at the festival, Sakura has a flashback to when the two of them first met at the high school entrance ceremony.
 As I would expect from this series, their meeting at the entrance ceremony was both humorous and amusing.